Yellow-bellied sea snake

 Listed as Not Threatened in the most recent threat classification for New Zealand reptiles, and as Least Concern under the IUCN criteria.

-Although highly venomous, they are non-aggressive, and their small size, and diet (piscivorous) means that their fangs are small and positioned near the back of the mouth, and thus it is extremely rare for envenomation to occur.
+Although highly venomous, they are non-aggressive, and their small size, and diet (piscivorous) means that their fangs are small and positioned near the back of the mouth, and thus it is extremely rare for envenomation to occur, furthermore it is estimated that 80% of bites do not lead to envenomation.
 Known cases of death have involved fishermen being bitten in thin areas of skin (such as between the fingers) when removing animals from fishing nets.

 Hitchmough, R., Barr, B., Knox, C., Lettink, M., Monks, J. M., Patterson, G. B., Reardon, J. T., van Winkel, D., Rolfe, J., & Michel, P. (2021).
 Conservation status of New Zealand reptiles, 2021.
 New Zealand threat classification series 35.
 Wellington: New Zealand Department of Conversation.